-Refusal to Submit to Testing

-Any participant who refuses to submit to random drug testing and/or retesting is considered having tested positive.
+Refusal to Submit to Testing: Any participant, who refuses to submit to random drug testing, and/or re-testing, is considered having tested positive.

-Testing Procedure

-All test results from the laboratory will be communicated to the Superintendent or designee.
-All urine specimens will be taken at a designated restroom.
-Any student who is requested to provide a urine specimen will be directed to the collection site where the student will complete the necessary forms.
-Students who test positive will be required to sign an additional consent form.
+Testing Procedure: All test results from the laboratory will be communicated to the Superintendent or designee.
+All urine specimens will be collected in a designated restroom.
+Any student who is requested to provide a urine specimen will be accompanied to the collection site where the student will complete the necessary forms.

-The following precautions will be taken, as appropriate, at the collection site:

-- 1. The examinee will be positively identified. - 2.
-The observer will ask the individual to remove any unnecessary outer garments (i.e., coat, jacket, etc.) that might conceal items or substances that could be used to tamper with or alter the urine specimen.
+The following precautions will be taken as appropriate, at the collection site: • The examinee will be positively identified • The observer will ask the individual to remove any unnecessary outer garment (i.e., coat, jacket, etc.) that might conceal items or substances that could be used to tamper with or alter the urine specimen.
 All personal belongings (i.e., purse, backpack, etc.) must remain with the outer garments.
-The observer will note any unusual behavior or appearance. - 3.
-The student will not be outside of the presence of the observer and not have access to faucets, soap dispensers, or cleaning agents until after the specimen has been provided and sealed. - 4.
-The student will be allowed to provide the specimen in a stall or other partitioned area that allows for individual privacy.
-After the specimen has been provided, the student should leave the stall. - 5.
-At the collection site, toilet bluing agents will be placed in the toilet tanks, whenever possible.
-No other source of water will be available in the enclosure where urination occurs. - 6.
+The observer will note any unusual behavior or appearance. • The student will be instructed to wash and dry his/her hands prior to providing the specimen.
+After washing his/her hands, the student will not be outside the presence of the observer and not have access to water fountains, faucets, soap dispensers or cleaning agents until after the specimen has been provided and sealed.
+Only one person will be allowed at a time in the washroom and processing area. • The student will be allowed to provide the specimen in a stall or other partitioned area that allows for individual privacy.
+After the specimen has been provided, the student should leave the stall. • At the collection site, toilet bluing agents will be placed in the toilet tank, whenever possible.
+No other source of water will be available in the enclosure where urination occurs.
 If a student fails to provide the necessary amount of urine for a valid specimen, the student will be given reasonable amounts of water for drinking and extra time to produce an adequate sample.
-During this time, the student will remain in the vicinity of the collection area and under the observation of the district staff. - 7.
-Immediately after collection, the observer will check the temperature of the specimen and inspect the specimen for color and signs of contaminants.

-8. Both the observer and student being tested will keep the specimen in view at all times prior to its being sealed and labeled.
+During this time, the student will remain in the vicinity of the collection area and under the observation of the district staff. • Immediately after collection, the observer will check the temperature of the specimen and inspect the specimen for color and signs of contaminants. • Both the observer and student being tested will keep the specimen in view at all times while dip test is performed.